Paremiology

-Paremiology (from Greek παροιμία (paroimía) 'proverb, maxim, saw') is the collection and study of paroemias (proverbs).
-It is a subfield of philology, folkloristics, and linguistics.
+Paremiology (from Greek παροιμία (paroimía) 'proverb, maxim, saw') is the collection and study of proverbs (paroemias).
+It is a subfield of philology, folklore studies, and linguistics.

 History

 Paremiology can be dated back as far as Aristotle.
 Paremiography, on the other hand, is the collection of proverbs.
 The proverb scholar Wolfgang Mieder defines the term proverb as follows:

 A proverb is a short, generally known sentence of the folk which contains wisdom, truth, morals, and traditional views in a metaphorical, fixed and memorizable form and which is handed down from generation to generation.